 Controlled Slow Rate Cooling Protocol

-This protocol involves high concentration of cryoprotectant is used and the entire process of cooling is done at a very slow rate.
+This protocol involves a high concentration of cryoprotectant is used and the entire process of cooling is done at a very slow rate.
 Embryos can be frozen by using this protocol of cryopreservation on Day 2 & Day 3.

 Ultra-Rapid Flash Freezing Protocol